farmera/sare_grant/post_processing_steps.md

 #### Quality Control
-An issue faced by this study and others like it is the relatively small number of samples produced, along with the distortions that any one sample may accrue before reaching the analysis phase.
+An issue faced by this study and others like it is the relatively small number of samples produced, along with the distortions due to error that any one sample may accrue before reaching the analysis phase.
 Our 2.7 acre test area contained 30 section plots with five treatments each, i.e. six samples for each date flown.
 Half of the flight data yielded inconsistent results and was rejected.